-This is a very rare derivative of the important 1618 Hondius map.
+This is a very rare derivative of the important Hondius map of 1618.

-The engraver is unknown, although it is closely copied from Picart’s 1644 version, which in turn was derived from Jansson’s 1623 map.
+The engraver is unknown, although it is closely copied from Picart’s version of 1644, which in turn was derived from Jansson’s map of 1623.

-North America retains peninsular California and not much detail along the east coast in the mid-Atlantic region.
+North America retains peninsular California and there isn’t much detail along the east coast in the mid-Atlantic region.

-Two stylized insets of polar regions are placed on strip cards; the North Pole depicts Frobisher’s theory of the Northwest Passage and the South Pole depicts the longstanding notion of the mythical southern continent.
+Two stylized inserts of the polar regions are placed on strip cards; the North Pole depicts Frobisher’s theory of the Northwest Passage and the South Pole shows the long-held notion of the mythical southern continent.

-The map is flanked on three sides with letter-to-figure borders depicting Native Americans and their major cities.
+The map is flanked on three sides with carte-a-figure borders depicting the Native Americans and their main cities.

-This map can be easily distinguished from the Hondius map because the figures on the sides were reversed when they were copied by the engraver.
+This map can be easily distinguished from Hondius’ map because the figures on the sides were reversed when they were copied by the engraver.

-Unlike Blaeu’s similar map, the cities at the top include three North American cities: the Indian village of Pomeiooc, Virginia, the French Fort of Carolina, and St. Augustin, Florida.
+Unlike Blaeu’s similar map, the cities at the top include three North American cities: the Indian village of Pomeiooc in Virginia, the French fort in Carolina and St. Augustin in Florida.

 1623 Map of the Western Hemisphere – Historical Map